Aurora Engine Upgrade with Cloudformation

 ...

-Start by updating the resources to use the default parameter groups appropriate for the current engine version.
+Update the resources to use the default parameter groups appropriate for the current engine version:

 Cluster: